 - Explore Saint John’s Hospital or Sint-Janshospitaal.
 This is an 800-year-old medieval hospital, which houses art collections, archives, medical items, and instruments from bygone days.

 - Take a Guided Rickshaw Tour.
 If you wish to explore Bruge without walking, then hop on a tuk-tuk or an East Indian Rickshaw style.
-The rickshaw tour (for two) is a sightseeing tour for 1-2 hours, where you will be getting a glimpse of all the tourist highlights of Bruges, including access to hidden areas, without the long walk or drive.
+The rickshaw tour (for two) is a sightseeing tour for 1-2 hours, where you will be getting a glimpse of all the tourist highlights of Bruges, including access to hidden gems or areas, without the long walk or drive.
 The tour starts and ends at the Historium.
 Book a guided tour in a Rickshaw here

 - Go on a food and beer tour in Bruges.
 In this 2.50 tour, taste dishes and beer in up to 10 different places, and learn about the history of Bruges.
 Check out the tour here